simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 ### Configure Privacy Settings

 Most voice assistants come with default privacy settings that may not be in line with your privacy preferences.
 Therefore, you need to **review the privacy settings** on your voice assistant and configure them according to your needs.
 Ensure that you only enable features that you use frequently.
 Consider **disabling features** that pose privacy risks, such as **always-on listening**.
-Always-on listening allows your voice assistant to listen to your conversations even when you are not actively using it, which can be a significant privacy concern.
+Always-on listening allows your voice assistant to listen to your conversations even when you aren't actively using it, which can be a significant privacy concern.

 By implementing these **mitigation strategies**, you can significantly improve your voice assistant's privacy and security.
 However, you need to remain vigilant and stay up to date with the latest security threats and trends to ensure that your voice assistant remains secure.